Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: VNE perturbations measure the importance of edges

 so that $\tilde{R}_{pq}\in\{1,\dots,|\mathcal{E}|\}$ gives the approximate rank of each edge $(p,q)\in\mathcal{E}$. \end{definition} We summarize the computation of this ranking in Algorithm~\ref{alg:approximate}.

-Before continuing, we highlight that one possible limitation of this approach is that Lemma \ref{def:gen_FOP_0}, Thm.~\ref{def:gen_FOP_0d} and Thm. \ref{def:gen_FOP} define $H'(0)$ in a way that assumes that the eigenvalues $\lambda_j$ of $L$ are simple.
+Before continuing, we highlight that one possible limitation of this approach is that Lemma \ref{def:gen_FOP_0}, Thm.~\ref{def:gen_FOP_0d} and Thm. \ref{def:gen_FOP} define $H'(0)$ in a way that assumes that the eigenvalues $\lambda_j$ of $L$ are simple {by virtue of Thm.~\ref{def:pert_thm}}.
 We propose to neglect the contributions of repeated eigenvalues as a simple heuristic.
-Our experience with empirical network data suggests that such situations are rare unless some particular type of symmetry is present, and indeed we have yet to encounter such a situation with our experiments for VNE.
 Moreover, we predict that if eigenvalue repetition occurs, it is more likely to arise for large eigenvalues (i.e., for which $e^{-\beta \lambda_j}$ is small), as opposed to the smaller, more important eigenvalues for which the $e^{-\beta \lambda_j}$ terms are larger.
-Therefore, we expect that the neglection of $\lambda_i'(0)$ terms for repeated eigenvalues will have a particularly small effect on an estimate $H'(0)$ for diffusion-kernel VNE and the subsequent rankings of edges.
+Therefore, we expect that the neglection of $\lambda_i'(0)$ terms for repeated eigenvalues will have a particularly small effect on an estimate $H'(0)$ for diffusion-kernel VNE and the subsequent rankings of edges. {However, while Algorithm~\ref{alg:actual} does not make any assumption about repeated eigenvalues, Algorithm~\ref{alg:approximate} does make such an assumption which limits its usability.
+That said, we have yet to encounter repeated eigenvalues in our experiments presented here, but such situations are known to occur for some networks.}